gwulfs/WebProgramming/lecture_notes/class_outlines.md

 * But you've barely scratched the surface
   * What reality is really like
   * What engineering issues do you see here?
   * Want to learn and build something over the summer?
 How about a mobile app that uses your Assignment 3?
+Or a new client-side using Backbone or Angular?
 * There is one more lab...
 * Next class: please bring your laptop.
 I also have a gift for each of you.